tatemazer/AcaiaArduinoBLE/README.md

 ## Bugs/Missing
 1. Tare command is less reliable than pressing the tare button.
 2. Only supports grams.
-3. Reconnection is unreliable.
-Power Cycle is best.

 # Acknowledgement
 This is largely a basic port of the  [LunarGateway](https://github.com/frowin/LunarGateway/) library written for the ESP32.